-When carrying penetration testing or vulnerability assessment assignments, Sapphire testers adhere to guidelines, codes of ethics and principles published by several accreditations – one being CREST.
+When carrying out penetration testing or vulnerability assessment assignments, Sapphire testers adhere to guidelines, codes of ethics and principles published by several accreditations – one being CREST.

 But what is CREST?
-And how does being CREST registered act as a way of building trust between customer and provider?
+And how does being CREST registered to act as a way of building trust between customer and provider?

 What is Penetration Testing?